Do people always ask you to repeat what you just said because they didn’t quite catch it the first time?

 For example, questions tend to go up in pitch toward the end, signaling that it’s an invitation to provide an answer.

-It also tells us more about the speaker’s mood and feeling towards the phrase: the prosody can express joy, anger, or be a neutral statement.
+It also tells us more about the speaker’s emotions towards the phrase: their prosody can express joy, anger, or be a neutral statement.

 You could say a sentence like “it’s snowing,” and how the listener responds would depend on whether you sounded exited, or disappointed, for example.